martinjackson/simple-widgets/docs/SearchSortTable.md

 1. Select a header option from the drop down.
 2. Type a value to search underneath the header selected from the drop down.
 This will also take you back to the first data item, which will be at the top of the screen.
 3. Press the Search button.
 The search will search that field until it finds the first item that anywhere within that value and places it as the first item in the table.
 For example, suppose you enter 2 for Order Number, then 123 will be displayed as the first item in the table.
 If the search button is pressed again, it will find the next data in that column that matches the search item.

+### **Filtering**

+The filter bar contains the following:

+1. Filter On checkbox which starts the filter process by displaying an input box under the headers of all the columns in the table that can be filtered.
+2. The funnel which does the filtering.
+When filtering is off the funnel background is gray, when the Filter On is checked it the funnel background is white.
+When filtering takes place the funnel background will be green.

+How to filter:

+1. Check the Filter On.
+An input box will appear below the header of each column in which filtering can take place.
+2. Enter values to filter on in each of the input boxes.
+For dates there are three possible ways to filter: MM/DD/YYYY, MM/YYYY, or YYYY if using the MM/DD/YYYY for the filter date on the table entry in number 2.
+You can use MM-DD-YYYY, MM-YYYY, or YYYY if using MM-DD-YYYY, etc.
+3. Press the Funnel to do the filtering.
+4. The user can add other fields to refine the filtering and press the Funnel.
+5. If you want to change values to start a new filtering process, the user first should uncheck and recheck the Filter On.
+The old filter values will remain in the input boxes.
+The user should change the ones desired and press the Funnel.

 ### **Other props:**